MillionConcepts/ahfe/document/bundle_documentation.md

 *only used in file 3:*

-* 10000: outlier in HTR (placeholder; not used due to irregularities in HTR values)
+* 10000: outlier in HTR (placeholder; not used due to mangled HTR values)
 * 100000: outlier in TREF
 * 1000000: outlier in TC1
 * 10000000: outlier in TC2